-- 1. Paragraph spilter-It is a tool which given a text as input and it output the identified paragraph surrounded bt tages. - 2.
-Sentence spilter- It can spilt the sentence but that was not easy to spilt it is very hard to finding out puncton mark. - 3.
-Word toknizer- Tokenization is the process of breaking stream of text up into words, phrases, symbol or other meaningful element called token - sencedisambigutor Word -Is a computational linguistics, word-sence ambigutation is open problem of natural language processing and ontology wsd is identifying which sence of a word is used in a sentence, when word has multipal meaning. - Pos Tagger- Part of speech is apiece of software that reads text in some language and aassign part of speech to each word.
+1. Paragraph spilter-It is a tool which given a text as input and it output the identified paragraph surrounded bt tages.
+2.Sentence spilter- It can spilt the sentence but that was not easy to spilt its very hard to finding out puncton mark.

+3.Word toknizer- Tokenization is the process of breaking stream of text up into words, phrases, symbol or other meaningful element called token

+4. Word sencedisambigutor -Is a computational linguistics, word-sence ambigutation is open problem of natural language processing and ontology wsd is identifying which sence of a word is used in a sentence, when word has multipal meaning.

+5.Pos tagger- Part of speech is apiece of software that reads text in some language and aassign part of speech to each word.

+VI.
+ARCHITECTURE DIAGRAM

+Fig. 2.
+Architecture diagram sentiment analysis